akshaykant/Decentralized-Auction-Marketplace/README.md

 ### Improvements

 This is a list of improvement with respect the original contract.
 For both the ordinary and sealed-type, we:

 - modified the tracking of time from timestamp to rounds: this way we use the blockchain inner clocking mechanism and we are not subject to subjective changes in the participants' watches
 - individual claiming - explain why `please explain`
 - check of dynamic datatypes according to ABI guideline recommendations

-- for sealed-type:
+For sealed-type we made some specific improvements too:
 - improved obfuscation with a `nonce`: the goal is to avoid a [rainbow attack](https://en.wikipedia.org/wiki/Rainbow_table)
 - code optimization - removing unnecessary check (`start<commit` and `commit<end`, where it was unnecessary to check `start<end`, etc.)

 ### New features